-Not all hotels and restaurants in Britain provide wheelchair ramps.
-Most of the less expensive B&Bs and older hotels don't have elevators, or they have elevators that are too small for a wheelchair.
+But don't assume that every hotel, restaurant, and tourist attraction in Britain provides wheelchair ramps.
+Most of the less expensive B&Bs and older hotels don't have elevators, or they have elevators that are too small for a wheelchair (buildings given historic status can't always change their interior structure).
 Ask about this issue when you reserve your room or table.